 MayKing Electric Spin Scrubber with 9 Brush Heads

 MayKing’s 9 brush heads make toilet cleaning easier for anyone tackling multiple bathroom surfaces.
 You can switch heads for tubs, tiles, glass, walls, and tight toilet areas, so you won’t need bulky brushes or mops.
 The JC303D weighs just 2.4 pounds and offers 90°, 135°, and 180° angles plus four length settings, helping you clean without bending.
-With three speeds up to 420 RPM, an LED display, and a 2500mAh battery that runs up to 100 minutes, you get steady power.
-Its IPX7 build lets you rinse it safely under water.
+With three speeds up to 420 RPM, an LED display, and a 2500mAh battery that runs up to 100 minutes, you get steady power for routine bathroom cleaning.
+Its IPX7 build lets you rinse it safely under water, but you should still avoid soaking the motor area unless the manufacturer clearly allows it.

 Best For: Anyone who wants an easier, more ergonomic way to clean bathrooms and other hard-to-reach surfaces, especially moms, seniors, or people with limited mobility.